 - Certain Health Professions and Nursing Loans

-Eligible Payments: Borrowers are required to make 120 required monthly payments while in an eligible repayment plan.
-Eligible repayment plans include:
+Eligible Payments: Borrowers are required to make payments to cover 120 separate monthly payments while enrolled in an eligible repayment plan.
+Eligible repayment plans include the following plans:

 - Income-Contingent Repayment (ICR)